-- The simulated launch stabilizes the device while held during launch (for appropriately chosen stabilizing spring and damping coefficients as shown in Figure 11); - A good launch speed, one that leads to initial conditions close to the periodic motion, is easy to find by using a simple, intuitive force feedback strategy: adjust the speed to minimize the force applied.
+- The simulated launch stabilizes the device while held during launch (for appropriately chosen stabilizing spring and damping coefficients as shown in Fig. 11). - A good launch speed, one that leads to initial conditions close to the periodic motion, is easy to find by using a simple, intuitive force feedback strategy: adjust the speed to minimize the force applied.

-Stability vs not-so-bad instability.
-A functional robotic device or any animal will use a control system, at least to steer and navigate.
-Typically for animals at the human scale or smaller this happens with a time scale on the order of 1s, shorter than the characteristic instability time of this robot ($\lambda \approx 1.03$, step period $\approx 0.09s \implies$ characteristic time $\approx 0.09s/\ln(1.03) \approx 3s$).
-Given that corrections are made for other purposes, more often than the instability time, there is no practical difference between a technically-unstable passive eigenvalue magnitude of $\lambda{max} = 1.03$ and, say, a technically-stable $\lambda{max} = 0.97$.
+Stability versus not-so-bad instability: A functional robotic device or any animal will use a control system, at least to steer and navigate.
+Typically for animals at the human scale or smaller this happens with a time scale on the order of 1 s, shorter than the characteristic instability time of this robot ($\lambda \approx 1.03$, step period ≈ 0.09 s \Rightarrow characteristic time ≈ 0.09 s/ln(1.03) ≈ 3 s).
+Given that corrections are made for other purposes, more often than the instability time, there is no practical difference between a technically unstable passive eigenvalue magnitude of $\lambda{max} = 1.03$ and, say, a technically stable $\lambda{max} = 0.97$.